 2) Charlie Keller: Keller played in 870 games in left field during eleven seasons with the Yankees, from 1939-1949.
 His on-base percentage of .410 ranks fourth in team history, behind only Ruth, Gehrig, and Mantle.
 He is also eighth in slugging percentage with a .518 average, and his .982 fielding percentage in left is higher than the league average of .974 at the time.
 Keller also drove in 18 runs in 19 World Series games, contributing to three titles.

-1) Roy White: Appearing in 1,521 games in left field during his fifteen years with the team, White delivered a number of key hits throughout his career and was an important contributor to the Yankees' championship teams of 1976, 1977, and 1978.
+1) Roy White: Appearing in 1,521 games in left field during his fifteen years with the team from 1965-1979, White delivered a number of key hits throughout his career and was an important contributor to the Yankees' championship teams of 1976, 1977, and 1978.
 While he didn't have a great arm his .987 fielding percentage was higher than the American League left fielders average of .978 at the time.
 On the all-time records' lists for the Yankees White ranks seventh in games played with 1,881, eighth in walks with 934, fifth in stolen bases with 233, second in sacrifice flies with 69, and fourth in the power-speed category with a number of 189.7, behind only Jeter, Mantle, and Williams.
 White's steady play makes him the best Left Fielder in Yankees history.